cockroachdb/docs/v21.2/make-queries-fast.md

 These rules apply to an environment where thousands of [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) statements are being run per second, and each statement needs to run in milliseconds.
 These rules are not intended to apply to analytical, or [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing), statements.

-## Rule demonstrations
+## Set up demonstration dataset

 To show each of these rules in action, you will optimize a statement against the MovR data set.

 {% include {{ page.version.version }}/demo_movr.md %}

 It's common to offer users promo codes to increase usage and customer loyalty.
 In this scenario, you want to find the 10 users who have taken the highest number of rides on a given date, and offer them promo codes that provide a 10% discount.
 To phrase it in the form of a question: "Who are the top 10 users by number of rides on a given date?"

-{% comment %}
-This is a test
-{% endcomment %}

 ### Rule 1.
 Scan as few rows as possible

-First, let's study the schema so you understand the relationships between the tables.
+First, study the schema so you understand the relationships between the tables.

 Start a SQL shell: